The Role of OT in Skilled Nursing Facilities

 What Do OTs Do in Skilled Nursing Facilities?

-When patients are transferred to a SNF for subacute rehab, they will be evaluated by an occupational therapist and will receive treatments/interventions to increase their safety and independence with their desired activities of daily living (ADLs) and functional mobility.
+When patients are transferred to a SNF for subacute rehab, they will be evaluated by an occupational therapist (and a physical therapist) and then will receive treatments/interventions to increase their safety and independence with their desired activities of daily living (ADLs) and functional mobility.

 Typical SNF occupational therapy treatments include occupation-based interventions with an emphasis on ADL retraining, which can address bathing, dressing, grooming, toileting, and self-feeding.
 These treatments also typically have an additional focus on transfer training and functional mobility needed during these self-care tasks.